Fed begins two-day meeting, result seen too close to call

 The prospect of a rate rise has strengthened the dollar in the past year, while weakening emerging market currencies already hit by falling demand for commodities from China.

-Stocks on major world markets tumbled in August as a result, with the JP Morgan world index falling 7.0 percent and the U.S. S&P 500 index off 6.0 percent.
+Stocks on major world markets tumbled in August as a result, with the JP Morgan world index .MIWD00000PUS falling 7.0 percent and the U.S. S&P 500 index .SPX off 6.0 percent.

 "Fed Chair Janet Yellen has been conspicuously silent, with no significant comments since July's congressional testimony," wrote Standard Chartered senior economist Thomas Costerg in a note explaining the decision to switch to predicting a December rate rise.